codacy/docs/docs/account/managing-your-profile.md

 ## Deleting your account

-When you delete your account on Codacy, your profile and information about your personal repositories will be completely removed from Codacy.
+Deleting your account on Codacy completely removes your profile information and all data related to your personal repositories from Codacy.
+This operation doesn't make any changes on your Git provider.

 To delete your account, click the button **Delete account** and confirm that you really want to proceed.